freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 #.
 Add this key to the list of authorized keys.
-    SSH to the *Application Server* and append this new key to the list of authorized keys by using
+    SSH to the Application Server and append this new key to the list of authorized keys by using

     .. code:: sh

       cat newkey.pub >> ~/.ssh/authorized_keys

     Be sure to use the command as above so that you append the key, instead of replacing the file.
-While you are still on the *Application Server*, you can then delete the file ``newkey.pub`` from wherever you scp'd it to (i.e. your home directory).
-Repeat this process with the *Monitor Server*.
+While you are still on the Application Server, you can then delete the file ``newkey.pub`` from wherever you scp'd it to (i.e. your home directory).
+Repeat this process with the Monitor Server.

 #.
 Rename SSH keys.